ForgottenIce/XRD/Blogs/AR Blog Posts/AR Dev Blog Post 2/README.md

 }
 ```

-The script looks at a input field and once that changes the a marker object is placed at the position of the parking spot, as specified in a vector3 array.
+The script looks at a input field and once that changes, a marker object is placed at the position of the parking spot, as specified in a vector3 array.
 The marker is hidden if no parking space is input.

 ```cs
 public class packingSpacePointerController : MonoBehaviour